EB1A Eligibility: Why You DON'T Need a PhD for Approval

 - I’ve personally seen EB1A approvals granted to exceptional talents with no formal higher education at all.
 These may not be common, but they certainly exist.

-Taking Action: How to evaluate your EB1A potential
+Taking Action: How to Evaluate Your EB1A Potential and Demonstrate Extraordinary Ability

 If you’ve been hesitating to explore the EB1A process because you’re concerned about lacking a PhD or advanced degree, please reconsider.
 Instead, take these proactive steps to truly understand your options: